steve-hawkins/steve-hawkins.github.io/docs/_posts/2024-05-21-low-impact-development-environment.md

 So what is the solution?
 Reduce waste, only use what is necessary to do the job well, that's it, nothing else, anything else is excessive...

 Now this is just a simple blog, but I want to see how far I can take a few of these concepts into bigger and more complex software products.

+### The Device

+I purchased a two year old Google Pixelbook Go off eBay for under £200 that still has updates until 2029, this feels quite the opposite to a normal developers device, a ChromeOS browser based device...
+ChromeOS devices are great for general personal, school and work related activities, but could it be used for software development?

+### Code

+I went for GitHub...
+I still need to look into the environmental impact of alternative options here, but the fact I could store the code in a GitHub repository, develop with GitHub Codespaces (more on this later), build with GitHub Actions and host the blog on GitHub Pages made it an compelling choice.